Get an annual AARP membership for only $12. Limited time offer.

 What Is Validation Therapy?

-Validation therapy is a method of therapeutic communication which can be used to connect with someone who has moderate to late-stage dementia.
-It places more emphasis on the emotional aspect of a conversation and less on the factual content, thereby imparting respect to the person, their feelings and their beliefs.
+Validation therapy is a method of therapeutic communication that can be used to connect with someone who has moderate to late-stage dementia.
+It places more emphasis on the emotional aspect of a conversation and less on the factual content, thereby imparting respect to the person, their feelings, and their beliefs.

-This method of communication often prevents argumentative and agitated behaviors.
-Validation may require you to agree with a statement that has been made, even though the statement is neither true or real, because to the person with dementia, it may actually be both true and real.
-Additionally, the principles of Validation Therapy attempt to help you determine the underlying cause behind the actions taken or words spoken, and, to discover how those actions or words are true for the person with dementia.
+This method of communication often reduces argumentative and agitated behaviors.
+Validation may require you to agree with a statement that has been made, even though the statement is neither true nor real, because to the person with dementia, it may actually be both true and real.
+Additionally, the principles of validation therapy attempt to help you to determine the underlying needs or causes behind the actions taken or words spoken, and to discover how those actions or words are true for the person with dementia.

 How Is Validation Therapy Used in Dementia Care?

 Validation therapy encourages us to join them in their reality rather than trying to bring them back to ours.
 Attempting to force them into accepting reality as we know it to be can have negative consequences.
-By entering their world, we’re able to reduce their anxiety, and they begin to feel a sense of security as empathy is established and trust is built.
+By entering their world, we can reduce their anxiety, and they begin to feel a sense of security as empathy is established and trust is built.

 • As older individuals struggle to find resolution for their unfinished or unresolved issues, they may express past struggles in disguised forms.
 This could manifest as them retreating into themselves, relying on movements rather than words or totally shutting out the world around them.